Grande Otelo: Personal life

 His life was full of a variety of tragedies.
 His father died from a stabbing before Grande Otelo was born and his mother was an alcoholic.
-In 1948, he officially married his first companion Lucia Maria Pinheiro.
-In the following year, Lucia shot the six-year-old child and then killed herself.
+In 1948, he officially married his first wife, Lucia Maria Pinheiro.
+The following year, Pinheiro shot and murdered her six-year-old child - Otelo's stepson - and then killed herself.
 In 1954, Otelo married for a second time, this time to Olga Vasconcellos.
 He remained in a relationship with her for 20 years.
-His final marriage was to a dancer named Joséphine Helene, which lasted 13 years.
+His final marriage was to a dancer named Joséphine Hélène, which lasted 13 years.

-He had four children, one of whom also became an actor: José Prata ("O Pratinha"), who initiated his artistic career at 14.
-He acted in the 1986 version of the soap opera Sinhá Moça (in the role of Bentinho) in addition to participating in the sitcom As Aventuras do Tio Maneco, and in the plays "O Pagador de Promessas" and “A Turma do Pererê”.
+Otelo had four children, one of whom also became an actor: José Prata ("O Pratinha"), who started his career at 14.
+He appeared as Bentinho in the 1986 version of the soap opera Sinhá Moça, and also appeared in the sitcom As Aventuras do Tio Maneco and in the plays O Pagador de Promessas and A Turma do Pererê.
 In the 2010s, Pratinha worked as a cellphone repairman.
-Another of Otelo's Children, Carlos Sebastião Vasconcelos Prata, had become homeless around the same time.
+Another of Otelo's children, Carlos Sebastião Vasconcelos Prata, had become homeless around the same time.